San Francisco Estuary Partnership: The Partnership's organization

 The Partnership is a federal/state/local collaboration.
 The US EPA, the Regional Water Quality Control Board, and the Association of Bay Area Governments are the lead agencies that guide the Partnership's work.
-SFEP is supported by a Director and 20 staff.
+SFEP is supported by a Director and a number of staff.
 Two committees, an Executive Council and the Implementation Committee (IC), provide advice and guidance.
 The IC meets quarterly and includes over 25 member organizations representing resource agencies, nonprofits, local governments, and the business community.
 The Executive Council is made up of heads of state, Federal and local agencies, and meets when needed.

 The Partnership's employees are all staff of the Association of Bay Area Governments, otherwise known as ABAG.
-The Regional Water Board is the lead agency for implementing The Plan and provides office space, equipment, and office overhead costs as state match to the Partnership while ABAG provides management, administrative, and fiscal support.
+The Bay Area Metro Center provides office space, equipment, and office overhead costs as state match to the Partnership while ABAG provides management, administrative, and fiscal support.

 An Executive Council meets as necessary to provide overall program guidance.
 The Council members include the Executive Director of ABAG, the current U.S. EPA Regional Administrator, Region 9, U.S. Fish and Wildlife Service California Nevada Regional Director, the Secretary of California EPA, and the Secretary of the California Resources Agency.

 The Implementation Committee serves as the oversight committee for the Partnership, and advises implementation efforts, helps set priorities, and supports work plans and budgets.
 Members represent local/state/federal agencies, business/industry, and environmental organizations.
 As called for in the Strategic Plan, a Science Committee is being formed, and a steering committee has been established to provide ongoing advice to the Director.